rust-diplomat/diplomat/book/src/backend_dev_setup.md

   - [ ] owned slices should be kotlin arrays
   - [ ] slices of strings
   - [ ] strings
 - [ ] borrows.
-This is probably one of the trickiest things., as you need to ma
+This is probably one of the trickiest things, as you need to ensure that managed objects don't get cleaned up if something depends on them.
   - [ ] borrows of parameters
   - [ ] in struct fields
 - [ ] nullables, i.e. returning option types.
 - [ ] fallibles, i.e. returning result types.
-The resulting native type will be a discriminated union
+The resulting native type will be a discriminated union.